In a hot housing market, springing for a kitchen remodel is a sure-fire investment.

 Adding Automation: Any type of technology addition, smart lighting or automated appliances will add to the cost (and convenience) of your new kitchen.

 Contractor Labor Fees: The labor costs will vary by location.
-It’s worth the extra time to talk with a few contractors in your area to be sure you’re getting a fair price for labor in your area.
+It’s worth the extra time to talk with a few contractors in your area and compare quotes to be sure you’re getting a fair price for labor in your area.

 The 6 Basic Steps of a Kitchen Remodel